Twenty-first annual gala honors success in the classroom and community.

 MSU opened the season by winning its first 12 games to establish the best start in school history.
 On Dec.
 25, 2000, the Spartans earned the top spot in The Associated Press Top 25, marking the first time they held the No. 1 position in the AP Poll since 1979.
 In Big Ten action, Michigan State posted a 13-3 record to win a share of the league crown.
 The Big Ten finale vs. Michigan marked Izzo's 100th Big Ten game.
 Through his first 100 games, Izzo posted a 72-28 mark, the fifth-best record in Big Ten history.

-Michigan State led the nation in rebound margin for the second straight season at +15.4 boards per game, tying the fifth-largest margin in Division I history and the greatest since 1980.
+Michigan State led the nation in rebound margin for the second straight season at +15.4 boards per game, tying the fifth-largest margin in Division I history (greatest since 1980).
 The Spartans also ranked 13th in the nation in scoring defense (61.8 ppg).

 Izzo led MSU to consecutive Final Fours for the first time in school history.
 For his efforts, Izzo was named USBWA District V Coach of the Year and NABC District 11 Coach of the Year.
 Izzo also recorded his 100th career victory in a Jan.
 11, 2000, 77-71 overtime win over Indiana in the Breslin Center.

-During the 1998-99 season, Izzo directed the Spartans on a magical run to the program's first appearance in the NCAA Final Four since 1979.
-Under Izzo's guidance, Michigan State posted a record of 33-5, establishing a school record for most wins in a season.
+In 1998-99, Izzo directed the Spartans on a magical run to the program's first appearance in the NCAA Final Four since 1979.
+Michigan State posted a record of 33-5, establishing a school record for most wins in a season.
 For his efforts, Izzo was named the Basketball Times National Coach of the Year and the National Association of Basketball Coaches (NABC) District 11 Coach of the Year.
-Throughout the 1998-99 Big Ten season, Michigan State established itself as the class program of the conference.
-Izzo directed the school to its second straight Big Ten title.
+Throughout the Big Ten season, Michigan State established itself as the class program of the conference.
+Izzo directed the school to its second-straight Big Ten title.
 The Spartans followed up a 15-1 Big Ten regular season by capturing their first Big Ten Tournament championship.
 The 15 league wins tied a school record for most victories in conference play, while the Spartans' 93.8 winning percentage established a school record.

 Whereas MSU's success in 1998-99 was expected, the Spartans took the college basketball world by storm in 1997-98.
-Izzo became the first Michigan State coach to earn Associated Press National Coach of the Year honors while leading MSU to a 22-8 record and a share of the Big Ten title.
+Izzo became the first MSU coach to earn Associated Press National Coach of the Year honors, leading MSU to a 22-8 record and a share of the Big Ten title.
 The Spartans posted a 13-3 mark in conference, earning Izzo Big Ten Coach of the Year honors.

 Over the course of the 1997-98 season, Izzo and his team finished the year ranked No. 10 nationally by USA Today/ESPN, marking the first time the Spartans had finished in the Top 10 since 1995.
 In addition to his AP award, Izzo was named National Coach of the Year by Basketball News and the United States Basketball Writers Association (USBWA).
 Basketball Times selected Izzo as its Mideast Coach of the Year.

-During Izzo's first season as head coach in 1995-96, he directed the Green and White to an overall slate of 16-16, including a 9-9 effort in the Big Ten.
-Izzo recorded wins over Top 25 teams on four occasions.
+During Izzo's first season as head coach in 1995-96, he directed the Green and White to an overall slate of 16-16, including 9-9 in the Big Ten.
+Izzo recorded four wins over Top 25 teams.
 In 1996-97, Izzo guided the Green and White cagers to an overall mark of 17-12, including a Big Ten ledger of 9-9.
 Izzo led the Spartans to the second round of the NIT in each of his first two seasons.

-Since then, he has been the catalyst in the resurgence of the MSU program.
-Regarded as one of the country's top recruiters, he is known as a tireless worker both on the recruiting trail and in the office.
-His hard work and loyalty were rewarded in July 1990, when Jud Heathcote appointed him associate head coach.
+Known as a tireless worker both on the recruiting trail and in the office, his hard work and loyalty were rewarded in July 1990, when Jud Heathcote appointed him associate head coach.
 His dutiful efforts were further recognized when, on March 30, 1993, then-MSU Athletics Director Merrily Dean Baker recommended both a one-year contract extension for Heathcote through the 1994-95 season and that Izzo be appointed head coach upon Jud's retirement.
 The MSU Board of Trustees accepted both recommendations on April 9, 1994.